 The Management Center creates a folder with the name hazelcast-mc under your user's home folder to save data files and above settings/license information.
-You can change the data folder by setting the hazelcast.mc.home system property.
+You can change the data folder by

 6. Authentication Options

 6.1.
 Default Authentication